Ascend/modelzoo/built-in/ACL_TensorFlow/Official/cv/SSD-Resnet34_for_ACL/README.md

-# GoogleNet Inference for Tensorflow
+# SSD Resnet34 Inference for Tensorflow

-This repository provides a script and recipe to Inference the GoogleNet model.
+This repository provides a script and recipe to Inference the SSD Resnet34 model.

 ## Quick Start Guide